Definitions of commonly used words and terms in the field of child welfare.

 Orphanages are a particular issue for babies and children under three years old as they can stop them making the attachments that they should.
 These attachments can be broken by staff changing jobs and children moving to other rooms as they get older.
 In reality a very small proportion of AIDS orphans are in orphanages and there is no way orphanages could be a sustainable option for all AIDS orphans, even if it was desirable.

 The field of development has seen three major approaches to dealing with social problems.
 The charity model is almost instinctive to all of us.
 When we see or hear of a poor or a needy person, we are tempted to donate some money, or materials to help.
 This model is called the Charity Model (or sometimes called the Generosity Model).
-For thousands of year, this was the prevailing model for dealing with social problems.
+For hundreds of years, this was the prevailing model for dealing with social problems.
 It is based on the assumption that the philanthropists (donors) know the needs of the poor and the donation would meet the need.

 Around the middle of the 20th century, development workers started to shift into a new model, the Needs-Based Approach.
 They noted that the Charity Model is not adequate to address the needs of the poor and needy and that the poor and needy continued to be poor and needy as they increasingly depended on the philanthropists to satisfy their needs.